fleetdm/fleet/docs/REST API/rest-api.md

 ### Wipe host

-Sends a command to wipe the specified macOS, Windows, or Linux host.
+Sends a command to wipe the specified macOS, iOS, iPadOS, Windows, or Linux host.
 The host is wiped once it comes online.

-To wipe a macOS or Windows host, the host must have MDM turned on.
+To wipe a macOS, iOS, iPadOS, or Windows host, the host must have MDM turned on.
 To lock a Linux host, the host must have [scripts enabled](https://fleetdm.com/docs/using-fleet/scripts).

 `POST /api/v1/fleet/hosts/:id/wipe`